-- 2. General Provisions. - a.
-Internally illuminated signs shall be permitted in the Business Sign District within the Town of Amherst only when incorporated as an integral part of an approved sign master plan. - b.
-The total area of internally illuminated signage shall not exceed twenty-five (25%) percent of the permitted sign area for the master planned development. - c.
-Internally illuminated signs shall conform to all other applicable provisions of the Town of Amherst sign regulations with respect to design, placement, presentation, and other regulated features. - d.
-Only one (1) internally illuminated sign shall be permitted per physically separated business unit and shall replace another otherwise permitted sign. - e.
-One (1) free-standing internally illuminated sign shall be permitted per development and shall be equal in all other regulated aspects to the free-standing sign it shall replace excepting for the illuminated area limitation of twenty-five (25%) percent as in provision - (2) above. - f.
-The area of the internally illuminated sign shall not exceed the area of the sign it shall replace for the business or development. - g.
-No internally illuminated sign may be erected within three hundred (300) feet of any residential zone within the Town.
-(3-12-91) - h.
-No internally illuminated sign erected as part of a sign master plan may be illuminated until the full master plan is implemented, unless a phasing plan is approved by the Planning Board.
+- g) Groups of related signs shall express uniformity, create a harmonious appearance, and provide visual and aesthetic coordination of the information presented to the public. - h) Height and physical placement shall be consistent throughout the master planned area. - i) The sign master plan, including a site plan, shall be approved by the Planning Board, at a public hearing, and detail placement, design, color coordination, visibility, information messages and compatibility with the general design of the development. - 4.
+Internally illuminated signs. - a) Internally illuminated signs shall be permitted only in the Business Sign District within the Town of Amherst, only when incorporated as an integral part of an approved sign master plan, and subject to the Planning Board's approval based on compliance with this ordinance and maintenance of the rural aesthetic of the Town.
+The Planning Board may reduce the limits in the following paragraphs as necessary to achieve the purposes of this ordinance. - b) The total area of internally illuminated signage shall not exceed twenty-five (25) percent of the permitted sign area for the master planned development. - c) Internally illuminated signs shall conform to all other applicable provisions of the Town of Amherst sign regulations with respect to design, placement, presentation, and other regulated features. - d) Only one (1) internally illuminated sign shall be permitted per physically separated business unit and shall replace another otherwise permitted sign. - e) One (1) free-standing internally illuminated sign shall be permitted per development and shall be equal in all other regulated aspects to the free-standing sign it shall replace excepting for the illuminated area limitation of twenty-five (25) percent as in provision (b) above. - f) The area of the internally illuminated sign shall not exceed the area of the sign it shall replace for the business or development. - g) No internally illuminated sign may be erected within three hundred (300) feet of any residential zone within the Town. - h) No internally illuminated sign erected as part of a sign master plan may be illuminated until the full master plan is implemented, unless a phasing plan is approved by the Planning Board. - i) The Planning Board may require limitations on and schedules for illumination levels, hours of illumination, and the types and characteristics of illumination sources.